+What makes a family?
 However, this brings me back to the original question.
 What does family mean to you?
 Is it a couple with 2.4 children?
-What about adoptive families, there are no blood ties but in every way that really matters, of course, they are family.
-As families are increasingly spread out geographically in the modern world many people class their nearest friends as family.
+What about adoptive families, there are no blood ties but in every way that really matters they are family?
+As families increasingly spread out geographically in the modern world, many people class their nearest friends as a family.
 For me, having researched ancestors throughout the 18th and 19th centuries often living in small villages where eventually all the names become interwoven and intermarried, family means community.
-However the community I live in doesn’t, in return, resemble a family.
-That, I think is one of the paradoxes of modern living.